Next course: 13 November 2021 to 14 November 2021

 Who is this course aimed at?

-Introduction to Photoshop is aimed at confident beginners, is a great introduction to get you started, or for those who have tried to teach themselves and need more help.
-The class will be small, with plenty of practical hands-on exercises and your tutor will be very supportive, and all equipment is provided.
-(This course is aimed at people with good up-to-date computer skills.
-If unsure email us email@example.com ).
+Introduction to Photoshop is aimed at confident beginners and is a great introduction to get you started, or for those who have tried to teach themselves and need more help.
+The class will be small, with plenty of practical hands-on exercises.
+Your tutor will be very supportive, and all equipment is provided.
+(This course is aimed at people with good, up-to-date computer skills.
+If unsure email us email@example.com).
+We advise that people take Adobe Lightroom before Adobe Photoshop.

-The course will primarily focus on photo editing, however because you will gain an understanding of the Photoshop interface, you can then go ahead on your own and explore the vast creative possibilities this amazing professional software offers.
+The course will primarily focus on photo editing, but because you will gain an understanding of the Photoshop interface you can then go ahead on your own and explore the vast creative possibilities of this amazing professional software.

-Covid-19: Safety is our number 1 priority.
-This course will follow social distancing rules, each person will stay 2 meters apart.
-Each learner will have a cleaned computer and individual desk just for them for the weekend.
-Learners will be expected to bring their own masks to wear (or be provided with a disposable one).
-Staff will wear masks.
-Large well ventilated room.
+Covid-19: Safety is our number one priority.
+This course will follow these social distancing advice (until government advice changes): Each person will sit at an individual desk.
+Shared equipment sanitised between users.
+Learners are expected to bring their own face covering to wear (or be provided with a disposable one).
+Staff will wear face coverings.
+The training is held in a large, well-ventilated room.
 Hand sanitiser, wipes and gloves will be available.
+Full refund if we must cancel the course due to any restrictions.

 Your tutor – Guy Henstock